grpc/grpc.io/content/blog/grpc-on-http2.md

 Channels are a key concept in gRPC.
 Streams in HTTP/2 enable multiple concurrent conversations on a single connection; channels extend this concept by enabling multiple streams over multiple concurrent connections.
 On the surface, channels provide an easy interface for users to send messages into; underneath the hood, though, an incredible amount of engineering goes into keeping these connections alive, healthy, and utilized.

 Channels represent virtual connections to an endpoint, which in reality may be backed by many HTTP/2 connections.
 RPCs are associated with a connection (this association is described further on).
 RPCs are in practice plain HTTP/2 streams.
 Messages are associated with RPCs and get sent as HTTP/2 data frames.
 To be more specific, messages are _layered_ on top of data frames.
-A data frame may have many gRPC messages, or if a gRPC message is quite large [2] it might span multiple data frames.
+A data frame may have many gRPC messages, or if a gRPC message is quite large<sup id="a2">[2](#f2)</sup> it might span multiple data frames.

 ## Resolvers and Load Balancers